ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-build-network.md

 When this process is complete, it is possible for `Org1` to create or join a channel hosted on your `Ordering Service`.

 In this tutorial, we can easily access the `Org1 MSP` because both the peer organization and the ordering service organization were created in the same console.
-In a production scenario, the MSP definitions of other organization would be created by different network operators in their own cluster using their own {{site.data.keyword.blockchainfull_notm}} console.
+In a production scenario, the MSP definitions of other organization would be created by different network operators in their own cluster using their own {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
 In those cases, when the organization wants to join your consortium, the organization MSP definition of the organization will need to be sent to your console in an out of band operation.
 Additionally, you will need to export your ordering service and send it to them so they can import it into their console and join a peer to the channel (if they are added to the consortium, they will also be able to create a new channel).
 This process is described in the Join a network tutorial under [Exporting your organization information](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-join-network#ibm-hlfsupport-console-join-network-add-org2-remote).

 ## Step four: Create a channel
 {: #ibm-hlfsupport-console-build-network-create-channel}